kalkrishnan/kalkrishnan.github.io/_posts/2019-10-08-java-10-migration.md

 	</dependency>
 ```

-All jars need to be upgraded similarly and tested after startup.
+All Voyager jars need to be upgraded similarly and tested after startup.
 There might be other runtime issues which will have to be resolved similarly.

 ***Based on Spring documentation, the minimum supported version for Java 9/10 is Spring 5.0.
 However, based on stackoverflow and my testing, Spring 4.3 seems to be work on it.
 Spring 5.0 will be a major upgrade and will have to be deferred to a later time***